silzai/ObsidianNotes/Notes/RandomStudyNotes/SoftwareEngineering/Lecture/part4-Domain Models & Class Diagrams.md

 		3) attributes of conceptual classes
 		4) multiplicity, same as cardinality in ER diagrams, put them in associations

-- if information of an actor is used in the system, then it will be a class, otherwise if there is no information of an actor being used, then it will not be a class.

 - aggregation:
 	- hollow diamond